Fordalex/plates-direct/readme.md

 - JS on the form to make sure users can't go to checkout with an incorrect number plate.

-- The menu needs to close then the user clicks off the menu.

 - Allow the user to edit thier personal information and basket items, on the review order page, just redirect the user back to the relivant page.

-- After order complete add the order to the database.

 - GDPR tickbox for the customer.

-- File document need to be handled somehow.

 - when an item is removed from the toast on the replacement plates page, the page isn't redirect back to the correct page.

 - Card details need to be checked with the customer address?

-- After payment was made, refreshed the page and the payment was taken again??

 - Show the user their order number on their order confirmation page.